francescorn/leetcode_solutions/README.md

 # leetcode_solutions
-## Accepted solutions to leetcode problems.
+All are accepted solutions to leetcode problems.

 ### My most optimized leetcode I have written:
 My answer to 9 beats 95% of leetcode solutions in runtime and 48% in memory.